Table of Contents

 Seeking Professional Help

-In conclusion, involving mental health professionals and addiction specialists is vital in the treatment of dual diagnosis.
+Dual Diagnosis requires a combination of treatment methods, levels of care and the involvement of both mental health professionals and addiction specialists for long-term success rates.
 Their combined expertise ensures a comprehensive approach to addressing both mental health and addiction issues.

 Chapter 6: Key Takeaways & Resources